 (*1) A special Garmin version of the

-linear drive is available under code number DU-LD-12/GA.
+direct drive is available under code number DU-LD-12/GA.

 The Garmin rudder feedback unit is integrated and special Garmin